yrahul3910/video-sharing-site/README.md

 Functionality that is abstracted, such as in `search.js`, should have JSDoc comments for each function.
 Any React components used must be added in the `React Components` section above.
 Block-level comments are preferred, but not required if the code is trivial.
 For non-trivial logic, comments should be added briefly describing the working of the code.

 # Video Directory Structure
 All videos are uploaded to the `videos` folder.
 The database simply stores the paths to these videos and thumbnail images.
-To simplify implementation, the site only supports uploads by users, and users can subscribe to other users.
-This makes certain aspects of implementation easier.
+As of now, the directory structure used is `videos/<username>/<video_title>/<files>`, where the files include the video file and the thumbnail image.

-As of now, the directory structure used is `videos/<user_id>/<video_title>/<files>`, where the files include the video file and the thumbnail image.
+All profile pictures are stored in the `users` folder.
+The database stores the paths to these image files, which are served statically.
+The directory structure is `users/<username>/<image file>`.

 # TODOs
 * `SearchResults.jsx:31`: